“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 Medium - The domain sends spam emails occasionally, and the emails from this domain will most probably reach the inbox unless there is a sudden spike in the spam levels.

-High - The domain sends high-quality emails following email etiquette and has a low spam rate.
+High - The domain sends high-quality emails following email guidelines and has a low spam rate.
 Emails from this domain will land in the inbox.

 2. IP reputation

-Your emails are sent from a device with a particular IP attached.
+Your emails are sent from a device with a particular IP.
 The inbox providers will assign a negative reputation if many spam emails are sent from that IP.

 Again, the Google Postmaster will rate your IP's reputation as bad, low, medium, or high.
 If it is on the lower end of the spectrum, improve it.
 If it is on the higher end, maintain it.